csik/4240_Syllabus/_classes/aMP2.md

 type: assignment
 ---

-The goal of [MP2](mp2) is to think how you'd redesign infrastructure for a particular social impact.
+The goal of [MP2](mp2) is to make an argument for how you'd redesign existing infrastructure (a platform) for a particular social impact.

 Due 11:59pm on Canvas.